vonglasow/atoum-documentation/source/en/chapter1.rst

    Checking if a new version is available...
 Done !
    There is no new version available !

-atoum won't ask you for confirmation before proceeding with the update as it is very easy to go back to a previous version.
+atoum won't ask any confirmation before proceeding with the update as you can easily go back to a previous version.

 .. _listing-available-versions-present-in-atoum-s-archive:

-Listing available versions present in atoum's archive
+Listing available versions from the atoum's archive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To show the list of versions contained in its archive, you'll use the ``--list-available-versions`` (or the shorter ``-lav``) argument.
+To show the list of versions contained in the archive, use the ``--list-available-versions`` (or the shorter ``-lav``) argument.

 .. code-block:: shell